Drcodepro/PropertyManagement_Java/README.md

 Developed a Java-based console application using JDBC and MySQL with multi-table relational design.
-Implemented booking logic, availability validation, and DAO-based architecture.
+Implemented booking logic, availability validation, transaction management (commit/rollback) and DAO-based architecture.